Table of Contents

 Trend # 1: Technology Has Invaded the Bathroom

 Consider a Digital Showering System…with smart features like a warm-up mode, a timer, and a way to pause water flow.
-Remote control is becoming common in the bathroom…TV, stereo, windows and window treatments are easily controlled.
-There are smartphone apps for everything.
+Shower heads with LED lighting is on the rise.

 Heated floors are common these days.
 It is actually more cost-effective that most methods of heating.